dydxopsdao/v4-documentation/pages/terms_and_policies/terms_of_use.md

 - Attack the Website via a denial-of-service attack or a distributed denial-of-service attack.
 - Use the Website, or the information made accessible thereon, for or in connection with, any products, services, or materials that constitute, promote, or are used primarily for the purpose of dealing in phishing, spyware, adware, or other malicious programs or code, counterfeit goods, items subject to applicable jurisdictions’ embargoes, hacking, stolen products, and items used for theft, hazardous materials, or any illegal activities.
 - Pose as another person or entity without authorization.
-- Υse the Website, or the information made accessible thereon, directly or indirectly, for, on behalf of, for the benefit of, any third party.
+- Use the Website, or the information made accessible thereon, directly or indirectly, for, on behalf of, for the benefit of, any third party.
 - Otherwise attempt to interfere with the proper working of the Website.

 ## Reliance on Information Posted; No Advice